 An orthodontist will:

-- Ask questions about your or your child's past health problems.
+- Ask questions about your or your child's past health.

 - Check the mouth and teeth.

-- Take X-rays of the face and teeth.
+- Take X-rays and photos of the face and teeth.

 - Make a plaster model of the teeth.